shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Personal
 			Components: V, S
 			SR:
 			Effect: Shield creates an invisible shield of force that hovers in front of you.
+It negates magic missile attacks directed at you.
+The disk also provides a +4 shield bonus to AC.
+This bonus applies against incorporeal ouch attacks, since it is a force effect.
+The shield has no armor check penalty or arcane spell failure chance.
 			Target: You
-			DESC: Shield creates an invisible shield of force that hovers in front of you.

 		Burning Hands (Evocation)
 			Saves: Reflex half